ehowey/gatsby-theme-empty/README.md

 1. Click `Use This Template` and create a new repo for your project from this template.

-1. `git clone` your project and open it in your code editor of choice
+1. `git clone` your project and open it in your code editor of choice.

 1. Find and replace `empty` with your theme's new name.
 For example if your theme name was going to be `gatsby-theme-kickoff` you would find and replace `empty` -> `kickoff`.